Silk Overview

 but the framework is built to support this use case.
 The expected flow

-then notifies the VsyncSource
+CompositorVsyncDispatcher then notifies the VsyncSource to

-switch to the correct Display
+switch to the correct Display the CompositorVsyncDispatcher is

 connected to.
-Because the notification works through the nsIWidget
+Because the notification works through the nsIWidget,

-the actual switching of the CompositorVsyncDispatcher
+the actual switching of the CompositorVsyncDispatcher to the correct

-should occur on the Main Thread.
+Display should occur on the Main Thread.
 The current

 implementation of Silk does not handle this case and needs to be built